-The Big Desert Wilderness is very popular with 4WDgroups and Red Bluff Nature Conservation Reserve is a popular day trip from Kaniva.
+The Big Desert Wilderness is popular with 4WDgroups and Red Bluff Nature Conservation Reserve can be done as a day trip from Kaniva.
 However two to three days is recommended to see the whole park.
+The Border Track provides a variety of challenging sand dunes and driving experiences.
+The area is particularly worth visiting for anyone planning a bigger outback trip.
 Access is only available by four-wheel drive and best accessed by experienced drivers in groups.
 There are bush campsites within the Big Desert at Red Bluff Campground on the Border Track and in theNgarkat Conservation Park.
-Some sites have a toilet and fireplaces, but make sure you carry in your own supplies including plenty of water and wood.
-From Kaniva, travel through Telopea Downs and turn left at Red Bluff Track (approx 45 km north of Western Highway).
-The best time to visit is April through to October.
-Summer is not recommended because of sandy roads, high temperatures and risk of fire.
-The Border Track is renowned by 4WD enthusiasts and provides a variety of challenging sand dunes and driving experiences.
-It is particularly worth visiting for anyone planning a bigger outback trip.
-Map, compass, satellite phones, GPS and CBs are also recommended.
-Also worth a drive is Red Bluff via Chinaman's well through to Nhill.
-The Nhill-Murrayville track was resealed in 2019 and Big Billy Campsite facilities have been completely upgraded, providing a 2WD alternative route in dry weather.
-Download Big Desert Map DownloadNgarkat Conservation Map
+Some sites have a toilet and fireplaces, but make sure you travel with another vehicle and carry in your own supplies including recovery equipment, first aid, plenty of water and wood.

 The Border Track is a notorious drive, especially after rain, and a section of it is one way only.
-Care needs to be taken and travel with another vehicle.
-If you have a 2WD vehicle, or are towing a caravan, then your only options are Pertendi Hut and Comet Bore camping areas, both situated on the Pinnaroo to Bordertown Road.
+If you have a 2WD vehicle, or are towing a caravan, then the only options are Pertendi Hut and Comet Bore camping areas, both situated on the Pinnaroo to Bordertown Road.
 Pertendi Hut is well set up, with clearly defined sites, toilets and shelter.
 Comet Bore is less so, but there is still room for caravans.
-There is rainwater at both of these sites, but don't rely upon it.
-Pine Hut soak, south of Pinaroo off of Rosy Pine Road, also has access for 2WD vehicles, toilets and well defined sites.
-The road leading into this area is unsealed and can be a bit boggy after rain.
-The other areas mentioned all require a 4WD, although the Baan Hill Track that travels through Ngarkat and Mount Rescue Conservation Parks, is not particularly challenging but it is a great drive.
+There is rainwater at both of these sites, however you can't rely on it.
+Pine Hut Soak, south of Pinaroo off of Rosy Pine Road, also has access for 2WD vehicles, toilets and well defined sites.
+The road leading into this area is unsealed and can be boggy after rain.
+The other areas all require a 4WD, although the Baan Hill Track that travels through Ngarkat and Mount Rescue Conservation Parks, is not particularly challenging but it is a great drive.

 Kaniva, first and last highway town in Victoria.
 Gateway to the Wimmera Mallee Silo Art Trail.
 Home of Sheep Art.